memery/memery-legacy/README.md

 memery uses three configuration files.

 * `config`.
-This is the only configuration file required to run.
+This configuration file is required for memery to run.
 * `adminlist`.
-This is recommended, but not required.
+This configuration file is required for memery to run.
 * `userblacklist`.
 This is entirely optional and hopefully not needed at all.

 ### config